Greenfield International School, Green Community, Dubai Investments Park – THE REVIEW

 Let’s not be happy with good enough, but expect the best from our children – and ourselves.”

-Andrew Wood, Principal, Greenfield Community School
+Andrew Wood, former Principal, Greenfield Community School

-Facilities at Greenfield Community School are Tier 1 including a fully digital campus; fabulous, landscaped grounds across a 10-acre site (including wildlife and birds!); landmark auditorium and theatre with full production facilities; (new) Apple Mac IT; Amphitheatre; multiple laboratories; dedicated IT collaboration room; design and technology laboratories across materials and robotics; specialist food technology room; independent Science laboratories by specialism; separate Primary and Secondary libraries; drama studio; multiple Music studios and practice rooms; dedicated Dance studio; Fine Art rooms and Art studios; prayer room; Separate Primary and Secondary cafeterias; health centres with a full-time doctor and two nurses; and (fabulous) Mindfulness facility.
+Facilities at Greenfield International School are Tier 1 including a fully digital campus; fabulous, landscaped grounds across a 10-acre site (including wildlife and birds!); landmark auditorium and theatre with full production facilities; (new) Apple Mac IT; Amphitheatre; multiple laboratories; dedicated IT collaboration room; design and technology laboratories across materials and robotics; specialist food technology room; independent Science laboratories by specialism; separate Primary and Secondary libraries; drama studio; multiple Music studios and practice rooms; dedicated Dance studio; Fine Art rooms and Art studios; prayer room; Separate Primary and Secondary cafeterias; health centres with a full-time doctor and two nurses; and (fabulous) Mindfulness facility.

 Sports facilities include a six-lane, shaded, competition-standard swimming pool; separate (shaded) learning pool; tennis courts; gymnasium; full size soccer/rugby pitch; separate min-pitch; and, a plethora of outdoor and indoor play areas designed for each phase of the school.